junaid1460/v8-perf/language-features.md

 - similar improvements were made in similar fashion to other _well-known symbols_ like `@@iterator` and `@@toStringTag`

-### Facit
+### Recommendations

 - developers can use `instanceof` freely without worrying about non-deterministic performance characteristics
-- developers should think hard before overriding its behavior via `@@hasInstance` since this _magical behavior_ may confuse others, but using it will incurr no performance penalties
+- developers should think hard before overriding its behavior via `@@hasInstance` since this _magical behavior_ may confuse others, but using it will incur no performance penalties

 ### Resources